top of page

 Or, as his mom liked to say, Matthew is an award-winning journalist and author.

-His next book, New York's Secret Subway: The Underground Genius of Alfred Beach and the Origins of Mass Transit, will be released in October 2025.
+His latest book is New York's Secret Subway: The Underground Genius of Alfred Beach and the Origins of Mass Transit.

 He is the author of seven other books, including Harry Truman’s Excellent Adventure: The True Story of a Great American Road Trip, which was named one of the best books of 2009 by the Washington Post.